 We'll support you with the tools to become a better instructor, mentor, and leader.
-Through teaching and mentoring, you'll gain a deeper understanding of technical concepts, and have the opportunity to be a major part in changing the lives of twelve women, agender, and non-binary developers.
+Through teaching and mentoring, you'll gain a deeper understanding of technical concepts, and have the opportunity to be a major part in changing the lives of twelve women, agender, and non-binary developers and product designers.
 Plus it's a fun and inclusive community to join!

 What is Bridge?

 Bridge is a federally incorporated not-for-profit that provides high-value advanced education at zero cost to women, agender, and non-binary professionals in the tech industry.

 We match our grads up with forward-thinking companies to put them on the track to leadership in the industry, while providing the companies with a low-risk, high return opportunity to diversify their teams.

 What are we looking for from all volunteers?

 If you are interested in becoming a Bridge instructor, mentor, TA or other volunteer you should have a strong technical knowledge on the topics covered in our courses and are passionate about sharing what you know and in promoting, encouraging and celebrating others learning.

 Bridge is an inclusive, welcoming and supportive community specifically for women, agender and non-binary individuals.
 All volunteers are expected to create and support a welcoming learning environment for everyone in the Bridge community.